 Since moving to the Pacific Northwest four years ago, the month of May has marked the start of the season for outdoor living.
-The plentiful daylight hours are perfect for doing yard work, hiking, fishing, picnicking–essentially anything that allows us to take advantage of the beautiful weather.
+The plentiful daylight hours make doing yard work, hiking, fishing, picnicking (essentially anything that allows us to take advantage of the beautiful weather) irresistible.

-And honestly, yard work here isn’t nearly as intense as it has been in other places we’ve lived.
-(Soon after realizing that our property didn’t have a blade of grass, we promptly traded our lawnmower for a case of wine.
+I have to admit that yard work here isn’t nearly as intense as in other places we’ve lived.
+In fact, as soon as we realized our property didn’t have a blade of grass on it, we promptly traded our lawnmower for a case of wine.
 Nevertheless, there are plenty of other home maintenance projects to keep us busy.

-We spent the weekend spreading 6 cubic yards of mulch, and it turns out that our near-40-year-old bodies aren’t quite as cooperative as our 20-year-old bodies once were.
-The next morning it felt like I had taken 3 or 4 back-to-back classes at the gym.
+We spent the weekend spreading 6 cubic yards of mulch — during which time we promptly discovered that our near-40-year-old bodies aren’t quite as robust as our 20-year-old bodies once were.
+The next morning, we both felt like we had spent a full day at the gym.
+(Ouch!)

-Nevertheless, we accomplished what we set out to and were able to spend the rest of the day enjoying our spruced up living space.
+Nevertheless, we accomplished what we set out to, and spent the rest of the day enjoying our spruced-up living space.

-Working in the yard doesn’t have to be a dreaded chore –think of it as a free workout.
+Working in the yard doesn’t have to be a dreaded chore – it’s more like a free workout.